IDNI/tau-testnet/README.md

 Or run a specific test file:
 ```
 *   To run sendtx tests: `python -m unittest tests/test_sendtx_basic.py tests/test_sendtx_validation.py tests/test_sendtx_tx_meta.py tests/test_sendtx_crypto.py`
+*   To run block tests: `python -m unittest tests/test_block.py`
+*   To run state reconstruction tests: `python -m unittest tests/test_state_reconstruction.py`
 ```
 Tests for `sendtx` now cover the new transaction structure, including cryptographic signature generation (within the test environment) and verification.

 ## Known Issues / Notes
 *   The fee model (`fee_limit`) is a placeholder and not yet enforced.
+*   The chain state (balances, sequence numbers) is updated in memory *before* a transaction is included in a block.
+A server crash between transaction validation and block creation could lead to a state inconsistency.

 ## Project Status

 **Alpha:** This is an early alpha version.
 It's under active development and is intended for testing and experimentation.
-Expect changes and potential bugs.
+The core engine for a functional blockchain is in place, including transaction validation, mempool management, and persistent block creation.

 ## Future Work

 *   Implement a fee model.
-*   Persistent chain state (blocks, not just balances and sequence numbers).
+*   Reconcile in-memory chain state with the persistent block data to enhance fault tolerance.
 *   More robust error handling and reporting.
 *   Expansion of Tau-validated logic and commands.
-*   Implementation of a simple P2P networking layer.
+*   Implementation of a simple P2P networking layer for node synchronization.
 *   More comprehensive unit and integration tests.
-*   Block creation and processing from mempool.